stonepros/stone/doc/rados/configuration/mon-config-ref.rst

 ``mon_initial_members``

 :Description: The IDs of initial monitors in a cluster during startup.
 If
-              specified, Ceph requires an odd number of monitors to form an initial quorum (e.g., 3).
+              specified, Stone requires an odd number of monitors to form an initial quorum (e.g., 3).

 :Type: String